ivaantxo/Pokeemerald-Base-Hispana/docs/tutorials/ai_flags.md

 ## `AI_FLAG_OMNISCIENT`
 AI has full knowledge of player moves, abilities, and hold items, and can use this knowledge when making decisions.

+## `AI_FLAG_ASSUME_STAB`
+A significantly more restricted version of `AI_FLAG_OMNISCIENT`, the AI only knows the player's STAB moves, as their existence would be reasonable to assume in almost any case.

 ## `AI_FLAG_SMART_MON_CHOICES`
 Affects what the AI chooses to send out after a switch.
 AI will make smarter decisions when choosing which mon to send out mid-battle and after a KO, which are handled separately.
 Automatically included when `AI_FLAG_SMART_SWITCHING` is enabled.